ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

-Although not the focus of this paper, tuning multi-loop controllers presents a notable challenge, which was no different for this case study.
-To address this, we employ a modified version of the classic sequential relay auto-tuning method combined with a derivative-free optimizer (Py-BOBYQA) to minimize the summed normalised integral of time-weighted absolute error (ITAE) for each loop \cite{Shen1994, Hang2002, Marchetti2002, Cartis2019, Cartis2022}.
+The multi-loop controllers were tuned using a modified version of the classic sequential relay auto-tuning method combined with a derivative-free optimizer (Py-BOBYQA) to minimize the summed normalised integral of time-weighted absolute error (ITAE) for each loop \cite{Shen1994, Hang2002, Marchetti2002, Cartis2019, Cartis2022}.
 This was performed as follows: Initially, all loops except the fastest $P-D$ control loop were set to manual mode.
 Using the BOBYQA optimizer with a budget of $N$ iterations (which varies for each controller setting), we determine $KC_{PD}$ and $KI_{PD}$ for this loop, minimizing its ITAE.
 Then, the next fastest $h-B$ loop is switched to automatic mode.
 We jointly optimize $KC_{PD}$, $KI_{PD}$, $KC_{hB}$, and $KI_{hB}$ using the BOBYQA optimizer (with the same budget of $N$), using the sum of the normalised ITAE from both loops as the performance metric.
 Importantly, we initialise the $P-D$ loop gains as the optimal values from the previous iteration.
 The same process is repeated for the final $x_B-T_S$ loop, optimizing all six gains together with the sum of the normalised ITAE for all three loops used as the performance metric to be minimized.
 Again, the initial values of the gains for the $P-D$ and $h-B$ loops were taken to be the optimal values from the previous iteration.